 Scrape the potatoes in to a mid sized bowl.
 In a separate bowl, mix the cassava, garbanzo/fava flours and tapioca starch.
 Combine well.

-Press each ball in a tortilla press between two sheets of baking paper rotating 4 times to flatten as much as possible.
+Press each ball in a tortilla press between two sheets of baking paper rotating 4 times to flatten them as much as possible.
 Then carefully and slowly peel off the parchment paper and place the crust on a clean piece of parchment paper cut just larger than the crust.
 Repeat until you have pressed all eight balls of dough and each one is on a piece of parchment paper.
 To store for later, stack 2 to 3 pizza doughs (with parchment paper in between each one) and place flat in a zip lock bag.
-Place flat in the freezer.
+Store flat in the freezer.

-Bake for about 20 minutes.
+Bake for about 15-20 minutes.
 Check 15 minutes in to make sure it is cooking well and not burning.

 You can put pesto, any sauce you like or toppings you love.
 Pizza is all about YOU!